-We obtained an understanding of the Group's revenue recognition process.
+We obtained an understanding of the Group's real estate revenue recognition process, policies and procedures.

 For the buyers' equity, we evaluated management's basis of the buyer's equity by comparing this to the historical analysis of sales cancellations from buyers with accumulated payments above the collection threshold.
 We also considered the impact of the coronavirus pandemic to the level of cancellations during the year.
 We traced the analysis to supporting documents such as deed of cancellations.